kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-huaweicloud-cce.md

 Server Version: version.Info{Major:"1", Minor:"17+", GitVersion:"v1.17.9-r0-CCE20.7.1.B003-17.36.3", GitCommit:"136c81cf3bd314fcbc5154e07cbeece860777e93", GitTreeState:"clean", BuildDate:"2020-08-08T06:01:28Z", GoVersion:"go1.13.9", Compiler:"gc", Platform:"linux/amd64"}
 ```

-## KubeSphere Deployment
+## Deploy KubeSphere

 ### Create a custom StorageClass

 {{< notice note >}}

 Huawei CCE built-in Everest CSI provides StorageClass `csi-disk` which uses SATA (normal I/O) by default, but the actual disk that is used for Kubernetes clusters is either SAS (high I/O) or SSD (extremely high I/O).
-Therefore, it is suggested that you create an extra StorageClass and set it as default.
+Therefore, it is suggested that you create an extra StorageClass and set it as **default**.
 Refer to the official document - [Use kubectl to create a cloud storage](https://support.huaweicloud.com/en-us/usermanual-cce/cce_01_0044.html).

 {{</ notice >}}